rtcharity/resources.eahub.org/content/tips/community-health.md

 * The EA Hub guide on “<a target="_blank" href="https://resources.eahub.org/learn/communicate-ea/">Communicating About EA</a>” suggests ways to introduce EA ideas in a fashion that may be more appealing to people with a diversity of thoughts.
 * Ozymandias’ post “<a target="_blank" href="https://thingofthings.wordpress.com/2018/12/19/how-effective-altruists-can-be-welcoming-to-conservatives/">Being Welcoming to Conservatives</a>”, offers several recommendations on how to include conservatives from a US context, but many of the recommendations can be adapted to people of other political or ideological backgrounds.
+* Cullen O'Keefe’s post “<a target="_blank" href="https://forum.effectivealtruism.org/posts/dqFjPFHmgFEZpg8ua/what-makes-outreach-to-progressives-hard">What Makes Outreach to Progressives Hard</a>” includes some suggested tips for people talking to a progressive audience.

 Remember that effective altruists tend to hold less diverse philosophical viewpoints online than in-person.
 For example, longtermist views are often prevalent on the EA forum.
 But the 2019 EA Survey indicates a broader range of priorities among EAs overall, as seen in the graph below.
 Data shown in the charts below can help us keep our differences in mind, as well as our need for inclusiveness.